digital-cargo/good-practice-eCommerce/README.md

 **CheckLO for PLACI**

-Pre-Loading Clearance requires customs to perform a data check and provide the result.
-The ONE Record concept of checks fits best to fufil these requirements.
-A check can be linked by any part to any logistics object of any kind in ONE Record.
-A physical entity like a piece can be checked, but also a legal object, like the AWB, or a logical object like a sensor reading.
+PLACI screening requires customs to run a data-based evaluation and publish the outcome. `ONE Record` uses the `Check` and `CheckTotalResult` Logistics Objects to represent such evaluations in a standardized and transparent manner.

-For this purpose, customs checks the digital twin of the piece with internal algorithms and links a check object to the piece.
-As the check results are hosted by customs directly, and all data consumers check on that single object, there´s an increase of security here.
+Customs screens the digital twin of the `piece` using internal risk rules and publishes a `Check` LO linked to that `piece`.
+Because the results are hosted directly by customs, all other parties can verify status from a single authoritative source.

-The checkLO describes the basic parameters of the check.
-What was checked?
-Who checked?
-When was the check performed?
-In our case, the check could look as follows:
+Example `Check` LO (PLACI):

 ```json
 {